Prabhat8991/DSA-/src/phase2/linkedlist_problems.md

 1. Remove duplicate from sorted Linked list [Completed].
 2. Reverse a linked list in group of size k.
 3. Detect loop in linked list.
+     Method1.
+N square solution.
+     Method2.
+Change definition of Linked list.
+     Method3.
+Change references of Nodes and point to dummy node Method4.
+Use hashset